Dick Grayson: Costumes

 Dick Grayson's Robin costume alluded to the American robin and Robin Hood.
 The cape was alternately depicted as yellow or green.
 The costume also featured crakow-style shoes, which some artists would discard from the portrayal.

 Dick Grayson's Nightwing costume was made of a version of the Nomex fire-resistant, triple-weave Kevlar-lined material.
 It was excellent protection against damage and was also insulated against electricity.
 Specifically tailored to his style of fighting, Nightwing's costume had fewer body-armor inlays than Batman's, anticipating a decreased need for shock absorption and an increased capacity for motion.
 Against opponents, both fast and strong, Nightwing had supplemental body-armor overlays that he could attach to his gauntlets, boots, shoulders, and mask.
-Instead of a black cape to keep him hidden, which Grayson dislikes wearing,Batman and Robin #2 the suit was light-sensitive, darkening when there was more light in the area.
+Instead of a black cape to keep him hidden, which Grayson dislikes wearing, the suit was light-sensitive, darkening when there was more light in the area.
 The mask, in the form of his symbol, was fixed in place with spirit gum, and included a built-in radio transmitter/receiver and Starlite night vision lenses.
 The third costume, with its stylized blue "wing" across his shoulders and extending to his hands, coloring his two middle fingers over a black bodysuit, made its first appearance in Nightwing: Ties That Bind #2 (October 1995), and was designed by the cover artist Brian Stelfreeze.
 His suit was also equipped with wings that allow him to glide.

 As Batman, his Batsuit featured a lighter cape to accommodate his more acrobatic fighting style and a utility belt with a bat-shaped buckle.
 He also developed "para-capes" for his and Damian's costumes which gave them the ability to glide.
 Grayson is noticeably shorter than Bruce Wayne.

 Post-Flashpoint with his return to Nightwing, Dick wore a similar suit, albeit with the blue "wing" being red throughout the New 52.
 Previously in the New 52's continuity as Nightwing, he formerly owned an armored suit which was blue and yellow, resembling a modern take on his previous first costume in the previous continuity, and another that was an armored suit that sported a red bat symbol, which is currently being used by Jason Todd though slightly modified for Jason's taste.
 Formerly before having to leave the Nightwing mantle post Forever Evil, his suit was made up of sturdy but flexible material that not only suited his strength in speed and acrobatics but also was durable enough to take bullets from machine guns.
 His former costume was a stylized red "wing" across his shoulders and extending to his hands, coloring his two middle fingers over a black torso and legs.
 He also has gauntlets much like Batman's own suit.
 Nightwing's costume is tailored specifically to his unique style of crime-fighting.
 He also has variants of his costume in which one of his stylized red "wings" reach only to his shoulders, another to his wrists, and one which has hip and finger stripes.